About Me

 Contact: zq73 [at] cornell [dot] edu.

-09/2025: Our recent work proposes using Fourier Neural Operators as an effective, accurate, and scalable surrogate model for Floquet quantum dynamics.
-It has now been posted on arXiv – check it out!
+09/2025: Our recent work proposes using Fourier Neural Operators as an effective, accurate, and scalable surrogate model for Floquet quantum dynamics, with potential applications to processing measurements from NISQ devices – check it out!

 08/2025: I have passed the Admission to Candidacy Exam and will be awarded a Master’s degree in Physics.